LyalinDotCom/ChromeGeminiSync-GeminiExtension/README.md

 gemini extensions link ./ChromeGeminiSync-GeminiExtension
 ```

+### 2. Install the Companion Chrome Extension

+This server works in tandem with a Chrome Extension.
+You must install and build the frontend client as well.

+👉 **[Go to ChromeGeminiSync-ChromeExtension](https://github.com/yourusername/ChromeGeminiSync-ChromeExtension)** and follow the setup instructions there.

-## Setup
+## Usage

-1.  **Install this extension** (see above).
-2.  **Install the companion Chrome Extension**: You need the `ChromeGeminiSync-ChromeExtension` installed in your browser.
-3.  **Start using it**: Ask Gemini to "Look at this page" or "Take a screenshot".
-The server starts automatically.
+Once both parts are installed:

+1. Open Chrome and ensure the extension is loaded.
+2. Open your terminal with Gemini CLI.
+3. Ask Gemini to interact with your browser:

+    - "Look at the active tab"
+    - "Take a screenshot"
+    - "What is the URL of this page?"

+The backend server will **automatically start** when you make your first request.
+You don't need to run any manual start scripts.

 ## Architecture

-This project contains:
-- **MCP Server**: Translates Gemini tool calls into WebSocket messages.
+- **MCP Server:** Runs locally and exposes tools (`get_browser_dom`, `screenshot`, etc.) to Gemini.
-- **WebSocket Server**: Maintains a persistent connection to the Chrome Extension.
+- **WebSocket Server:** Bridges the gap between the MCP server and the Chrome Extension.
+- **Auto-Start:** The MCP server detects if the backend is running and spawns it automatically if needed.